 The volcanic landscape and dramatic backdrop of this lesser-known national park make it especially alluring to those looking for somewhere away from the madding crowd.
 Hiking and mountain biking are some options you have here, so base yourself at Cutters Camp campground and let the good times roll.

 When you’ve really earned it (and I mean really earned it), the pleasure one feels when a cold drink passes the lips is indescribable.
-Stone and Wood Brewing Company’s motto is “Born and raised in Byron Bay, brewed and bottled in the Northern Rivers” – their brewery is a great place to finish off a trip to this region, pop in for a tasting paddle and a tour of the brewery.
+A visit to a local brewery is a great way to finish off a trip to this region – pop in for a tasting paddle and a snack.
 It goes without saying of course that the designated driver should not exceed the legal consumption limit.